roman-neuhauser/Ansel-wiki/Contributing-to-Ansel.md

 ## Guidelines

-1. **Do things you master** : yes, it's nice to learn new things, but R&Darktable is not a sandbox, it's a production software, and it's not the right place to get your training.
+1. **Do things you master** : yes, it's nice to learn new things, but Ansel is not a sandbox, it's a production software, and it's not the right place to get your training.
-2. **KISS and be lazy** : R&Darktable doesn't have 50 devs full-time on deck, being minimalistic both in features and in volume of code is reasonable and sane for current management, but also for future maintenance. *(KISS: keep it stupid simple)*.
+2. **KISS and be lazy** : Ansel doesn't have 50 devs full-time on deck, being minimalistic both in features and in volume of code is reasonable and sane for current management, but also for future maintenance. *(KISS: keep it stupid simple)*.
 3. **Do like the rest of the world** : sure, if everybody is jumping out of the window, you have a right to not follow them, but most issues about software UI/UX have already been solved somewhere and in most cases, it makes sense to simply reuse those solutions, because most users will be familiar with them already.
 4. **Be empathetic** : the very fact that you are reading this on Github means you are probably part of the 2% of the population who can read and write computer code.
 The remaining 98% don't and are usually lost with techs and computers.
 Be kind with them and avoid them any unnecessary workflow and/or GUI complication : asking power users to use CLI to perform atypical/complex tasks is ok, asking general users to use CLI or edit config files to perform basic tasks it's not.
 Now, what's necessary complication or not is a case-by-case judgment to pass and that's where we need to discuss.
 5. **Programming is not the goal** : programming is a mean to an end, the end is to be able to process large volume of pictures in a short amount of time while reaching the desired look on each picture.
 Programming tasks are to be considered overhead and should be kept minimal, and the volume of code is a liability for any project.